|

 There is some useful documentation in the Emulator under its Help menu.
 It describes a number of useful options, include setting up a folder that can be shared with the desktop.

-The emulator can be launched from the command line, giving additional options.
 Here is a sample to start up a Pocket PC 2003 device with 128 megs of memory.
 (You'll need to have the appropriate images and files installed).

 "C:\Program Files\Microsoft\Device Emulator 2.0 Preview\DeviceEmulator.exe" "C:\Program Files\Microsoft Visual Studio 8\SmartDevices\Emulators\Images\PocketPC\2003\VGAPortrait\1033\PPC_2003_SE_VGA_WWE_ARMv4.bin" /n /defaultsave /skin "C:\Program Files\Microsoft Visual Studio 8\Smartdevices\Skins\PocketPC_2003\PocketPC_2003_VGA\1033\PocketPC_2003_VGA_Skin.xml" /memsize 128Here is another command line for starting the emulator in German: